Multivariate Garch with dynamic beta: Comparison with other GARCH models

-Figure \ref{fig:4c} shows the dynamics of the mean correlation as well as the 90\% interval for the three different multivarite Garch models over time.
-The dynamics of the DCC and the RMG model seem to be rather similar, with the latter one showing more fluctuation.
-The OG model does not show the increasing trend in the correlations that much, therefore the fluctuations in the average correlation are higher.
+In the following we compare the covariances obtained from the RMG model with those obtained from the DCC, OG and DECO model and those implied by the empirical data.
+The form of $H_t$ in RMG, OG and DECO is in each case in some way restricted, which influences the estimated covariances.
+We therefore consider the standard DCC model, applied to subsamples of the data, as a benchmark estimation.

-We further investigate the distributional properties of the estimated correlations by performing a Monte Carlo simulation.
-We apply the same method described in section \ref{fits} for the predicted returns $r_{ti}$ calculated from $H(t)$ with equation \myref{a0} for each model. $r_{ti} r_{tj}$ averaged over $t$ should agree with the observed average.
-Four typical examples of the distributions of pairs are shown in figure \ref{fig:5dist} as function of $\log(|r_i r_j|)$.
-The predictions of RMG (solid line) agree much better with the empirical ones (error bars connected by dotted line) than for DCC (dashed line).
-We omitted OG, since it cannot be distinguished from DCC in this plot.
-However, this test is sensitive only for large $|r_i r_j|$ and disregards the many small $|r_i r_j|$.
-The success of RMG is partly due to the applied t-distributed noise, while in DCC a Gaussian noise has to be applied due to the composite likelihood method.
+Even if the DCC model allows relatively large $N$, it is not designed for a sample like ours.
+It is typically applied for (and works best) for $N \leq 10$ \citep[see][]{ESS,DCCL}.
+For approaches to overcome this problem by using modified estimators, composite likelihood and shrinkage methods we refer the reader to \cite{aielli} and \cite{large_dcc2}.

-Therefore we use a more global test by considering the time averaged differences $\Delta_{ij}$ between pairs of stocks.
+For computational reasons the comparisons in this section (with exception of figure \ref{fig:4c}) are based on subsamples of covariances.
+We apply the DCC model to blocks of 8 stocks.
+The division of the stocks into these blocks is random.
+With a total number of 44 blocks we cover 352 stocks and 1,232 covariances.
+The RMG, OG and DECO model have been estimated for the entire sample of stocks, the comparison of covariances however is always based on the exact same 1,232 covariances.
+By repeating the sampling we have verified that the results presented in this section do not depend on the sampling.

-In table \ref{tab_dtest} the mean and the standard deviation of $\Delta$ for 70 randomly selected pairs are given.
-Due to the large fluctuation in $\Delta_{ij}$ no model can be statistically preferred.
-Since the distribution of $\Delta$ is heavily peaked and tailed a KS-test or a one-sided t-test are not very meaningful.
-Instead we calculate the delta proposed by \cite{cliff} and again compare the simulated with the empirical distribution. $delta$ values obey $|delta| \le 1$.
-Values of $\pm 1$ indicate absence of overlap between the two distributions, whereas a value of $0$ means complete overlap.
-From the $delta$ values given in table \ref{tab_dtest} we see that for all three models $delta$ is compatible with zero with a slight preference for RMG.
+Figure \ref{fig:4c} shows the average correlation $\rho(t)$ together with the 90\% interval for DCC, RMG and OG.
+The average correlation from DECO (not shown) is almost identical to that of the DCC model.
+The overall dynamics of the DCC and the RMG model seem to be rather similar.
+RMG exhibits larger fluctuations since it describes all pairs with 6 parameters.
+The OG model leads to qualitatively very different dynamics of the correlations.

-Comparing RMG and DCC one should keep in mind that RMG fits 356 stocks simultaneously, whereas DCC can be applied only to subsamples of the order of 10 stocks.
-Nevertheless RMG performs not worse than DCC.
+We can judge whether the models lead to a correct description of the covariances by confronting them with the empirical data.
+For the conditional covariances perform the Monte Carlo simulation described in section \ref{fits} to obtain time averaged covariances $\hat{C}_{ij}$ and distributions of $\hat{r}_i\hat{r}_j$.